LoyolaChicagoBooks/introcs-csharp/rst/comparisonops.rst

    It is a common error to use only one equal sign when you mean to *test* for equality, and not make an assignment!

-Tests for equality do not make an assignment, and they do not require a variable on the left.
+Tests for equality do not make an assignment, and they can have an arbitrary expression on the left, not necessarily just a variable.

 All these tests work for numbers, and characters.
 Strings can be tested for